-By the end of Grade 10, students performing at appropriate achievement will demonstrate commitment to writing by using the writing process, outlined below.
+By the end of Grade 11, students performing at appropriate achievement will demonstrate commitment to their writing goals by employing the writing process as outlined below.
 They will be able to explain writing choices in terms of purpose and audience.
-Students performing at strong achievement will also take risks, apply techniques observed while reading, reflect on and evaluate revision suggestions prior to integrating, and demonstrate a personal desire to reach beyond expectations to create insightful and original pieces.
+Students performing at strong achievement will also take risks, apply techniques observed while reading, revise for overall consistency, and demonstrate a desire to reach beyond expectations.